jasonbot/weblog/content/weblog/babys-first-rag.md

 The important part is I was able to understand the pieces individually, I was able to host it on my own hardware, which I think is a very critical part of the LLM world nobody really thinks about since so much of it depends on cobbling together third-party services on the internet.

+## Things I Could Have Done Better

+### Realize Some Things are Slow

+The embedding stage of the project took 4 days to complete.
+That took a bit of window out of my sail.
+You'll also notice that the further down in the process I got the more spartan and handwavey this post gets as I get into territory I am less familiar with.

+### Don't Be "Cute" With the Source of Data

+I was deliberately trying to be funny with my choice of source material.
+The source material is not only awful for its content, but also its structure.
+The best material for a RAG (and LLMs in general) are non-conversational, infformation dense things like refernce books and textbooks.
+Conversations, with their short "uh-huh" paragraphs are not a good way to add useful context to an exising LLM, and a most of the conversations I had quite obviously fell back to just using the LLM for material.

+### Use Python

+The code is _in_ Python, but I'm not using any Python-native libraries like [llm](https://pypi.org/project/llm/) to streamline and appropriately take advantage of the innards of exising models.
+The code is /in/ Python, but it could have been in any language considering the Unstructured ASI, vector store, and the llamafile were all callable from other langauges as well.

+# The Code

 The code is all [on Github in an appropriately named repository](https://github.com/jasonbot/babys-first-rag).